 You are cordially invited to attend the annual meeting of shareholders of Spartan Motors, Inc. on Wednesday, May 23, 2007, at 4:30 p.m., local time.
-The annual meeting will be held at the new Plant 8 of Spartan Chassis, Inc. located at 1000 Reynolds Road, Charlotte, Michigan 48813.
+The annual meeting will be held at the new Plant 8 of Spartan Chassis, Inc. located at 1663 Reynolds Road, Charlotte, Michigan 48813.

-At the annual meeting, in addition to voting on the election of directors and the ratification of the appointment of BDO Seidman, LLP as our independent registered public accounting firm for the current fiscal year, you will hear a report on Spartan Motors' business activities.
+At the annual meeting, we will vote on: the election of directors, a proposed amendment to the Company's Articles of Incorporation to increase the number of authorized shares of common stock, the proposed Stock Incentive Plan of 2007, and the ratification of the appointment of BDO Seidman, LLP as our independent registered public accounting firm for the current fiscal year.
+In addition, you will hear a report on Spartan Motors' business activities.
 On the following pages you will find the notice of annual meeting of shareholders and the proxy statement.
 We are mailing the proxy statement and enclosed proxy card to our shareholders on or about April 23, 2007.